Alejogb1/job-board/blog-data/how-can-i-query-bsc-mainnet-usdt-transfer-events-for-the-past-two-hours.md

 id: "how-can-i-query-bsc-mainnet-usdt-transfer-events-for-the-past-two-hours"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 Querying blockchain events, especially for something as common as USDT transfers on the binance smart chain (bsc) mainnet, is a task I've found myself needing more times than I care to count.
 It’s more than just a simple data retrieval operation; it involves understanding the intricacies of the blockchain, specific contract interactions, and the tools at your disposal.
 I remember dealing with a similar situation back when I was working on an on-chain arbitrage bot.
 Efficiently retrieving transfer events was crucial for near real-time strategy adjustments.
 So, let's break down the process step-by-step, focusing on how you'd achieve this for the last two hours.

 First, let’s establish the foundational understanding.
 We aren’t directly querying a database; instead, we’re interacting with a blockchain node that holds a distributed ledger.
 Each block on the chain contains multiple transactions, and each transaction may or may not emit events (also known as logs).
 In the case of erc-20 tokens, like usdt, transfers are typically represented by a `transfer` event emitted by the usdt contract itself.
 This is crucial.
 We need to know the specific contract address and the event signature to fetch the appropriate data.
 On the bsc mainnet, the usdt contract address is usually `0x55d398326f99059ff775485246999027b3197955`.